 Foundations for Success - Teaching Skills: Review the techniques of oral communications.
-Present fall drill instruction to the freshman class using the 8-part teaching plan.
+Present fall drill instruction to the 9^{th} grade class.

 Foundations for Success -- Financial Planning: Learn about the buy now, pay later advantages and disadvantages of credit and the benefits of insurance for your protection through the National Endowment for Financial Education (NEFE) High School Financial Planning Program.